-I’m pretty sure you couldn’t tell the difference between a traditional steaming bowl of pasta with meat sauce and our quicker Vegetarian Bolognese made with plant-based ‘meat’ in an Instant Pot.
+I’m pretty sure you couldn’t tell the difference between a traditional steaming bowl of pasta with meat sauce (classic Bolognese) and our quicker vegetarian Bolognese sauce made with plant-based ground beef in an Instant Pot.

-Nevertheless, this vegetarian Bolognese is a thick, rich, savory meatless ‘meat’ sauce that would fool most meat eaters I think.
+Nevertheless, this vegetarian Bolognese is a thick, rich, savory meatless ground beef sauce that would fool most meat eaters I think.
 It’s that close.
 And it tastes great.

-- It’s really nice for vegetarians to feel like they’re not the odd man out for a change when a vegetarian dish is the main event.
+It’s really nice for vegetarians to feel like they’re not the odd man out for a change when a vegetarian dish is the main event.
 My daughter tells me vegetarians share a few frustrations the rest of us don’t think about much.

-- And it’s also heartening to know that you’re helping the environment by reducing beef consumption which is responsible for significant greenhouse gas emissions.
+And it’s also heartening to know that you’re helping the environment by reducing beef consumption which is responsible for significant greenhouse gas emissions.

 The two best plant-based beef products on the market (at this point), based on several taste tests, are Impossible Burger and Beyond Beef.
 The taste, texture and nutrition are very similar to ground beef.

 Tailor To Your Taste

 - Serve the vegetarian bolognese sauce over your favorite pasta (any kind) with a salad and crusty bread.